Difference between pool chemicals chlorine or chlorine treatment

 A formulation reserved for domestic use with a concentration of 36°CHL corresponding to 9.6% active chlorine and a formulation exclusively reserved for professional use with a concentration of 48°CHL corresponding to 12.6% active chlorine.

-Since 48°CHL chlorine is reserved for professional use (swimming pools, communities, campsites, hotels, spas, etc.), you will not find it on sale to the general public.
+Chlorine 48°CHL is reserved for professional use (swimming pools, communities, campsites, hotels, spas, etc.) and you will not find it for sale to the general public.

 Automatic chlorine and pH dosing

-Probes placed at the circulation level allow the chlorine and pH concentrations to be measured.
+Probes placed in the circulation system allow for the measurement of chlorine and pH concentrations.

-In this case, manually checking the chlorine and pH levels is a priori unnecessary if your dosing system and especially your probes are working properly.
-This is often the case, but to avoid any unpleasant surprises (a machine is just a machine), a periodic check will allow you to ensure the proper functioning of the chlorine pH dosing system and the associated probes.
+In this case, manually checking the chlorine and pH levels is generally unnecessary if your dosing system and especially your probes are working correctly.
+This is often the case, but to avoid any unpleasant surprises (a machine is still just a machine), periodic checks will allow you to ensure the proper functioning of the chlorine/pH doser and its associated probes.

 Salt electrolysis

-Salt electrolysis pool product : This process generates sodium hypochlorite, rich in active chlorine, by simple electrolysis of pool water, which will be slightly salty.
-The device must work on the discharge pipe as close as possible to the pool in the technical room to avoid damaging other equipment.
+Salt electrolysis pool product : This process generates sodium hypochlorite, rich in active chlorine, through the simple electrolysis of slightly salted pool water.
+The device must be installed on the return line as close as possible to the pool in the equipment room to avoid damaging other equipment.
 It is a powerful disinfectant.

 Active oxygen and bromine

-Active oxygen-based pool product : active oxygen is odorless, in liquid or solid form, it is disinfectant and algaecide.
+Active oxygen-based pool product : Active oxygen is odorless, in liquid or solid form, it is a disinfectant and algaecide.
 It makes the water soft and pleasant.

-Bromine-based pool product : This halogen, a natural disinfectant, is extracted from saline sources.
-Bromine is remarkably effective against bacteria, viruses, fungi, and for the oxidation of impurities present in pool water.
-Bromine is effective thanks to its highly effective bactericidal power and its ability to regenerate itself.
-This principle, which requires a dosing device, forms disinfectant hypobromous acid upon contact with water.
-Bromine is gentle on the skin and eyes, and prevents unpleasant odors.
+Bromine-based pool product : This halogen, a natural disinfectant, is extracted from salt springs.
+Bromine is remarkably effective against bacteria, viruses, fungi, and for oxidizing impurities present in pool water.
+Bromine is effective thanks to its high-performance bactericidal power and its ability to regenerate.
+This process, which requires a dosing device, forms disinfectant hypobromous acid upon contact with water.
+Bromine is gentle on skin and eyes and prevents unpleasant odors.
 Bromine remains effective at high temperatures.

 Do not hesitate to contact us for processing your pool.